weissmanes/somesolutions1/lab1/task1/question2.md

 $3 = {major = 3, minor = 5, flags = 0 '\000'}
 ```

-With `ptyoe /0` we can have a look at the layout.
+With `ptype /0` we can have a look at the layout.

 ```gdb
 (gdb) ptype /o v